thirtythreeforty/dpfwebui/README.md

 ### Features

 * Based on DISTRHO Plugin Framework (DPF)
-* JS / HTML / CSS / etc for UI development
+* Same `UI` and `Plugin` interfaces ported to JavaScript and [AssemblyScript](https://www.assemblyscript.org)
-* C++ or AssemblyScript for DSP development
+* C++ sill possible for DSP development
+* WebKitGTK or CEF on Linux, WKWebView on macOS, Edge WebView2 on Windows
 * VST2 / VST3[¹] / LV2 plugin formats
-* Network UI support
+* Network UI support, for example for remote control using a tablet
-* Linux / Mac / Windows
 * Just the powerful basics

 ¹ Format currently does not work on Ableton Live.
 More details [here](https://github.com/DISTRHO/DPF/issues/372).